core-wg/resource-directory/draft-ietf-core-resource-directory.md

 space-separated sequence of Content-Format codes as specified in Section 7.2.1 of {{RFC7252}}, indicating that multiple content-formats are available.
-The example below shows the required Content-Format 40 (application/link-format) indicated as well as the CBOR and JSON representation of link format.
+The example below shows the required Content-Format 40 (application/link-format) indicated as well as a CBOR and JSON representation from {{I-D.ietf-core-links-json}}
+(which have no numeric values assigned yet, so they are shown as TBD64 and TBD504 as in that draft).
 The RD resource locations /rd, and /rd-lookup are example values.
 The server in this example also indicates that it is capable of providing observation on resource lookups.

-\[ The RFC editor is asked to replace these and later occurrences of MCD1, TBD64 and TBD504 with the assigned IPv6 site-local address for "all CoRE Resource Directories" and the numeric ID values assigned by IANA to application/link-format+cbor and application/link-format+json, respectively, as they are defined in I-D.ietf-core-links-json. \]
+\[ The RFC editor is asked to replace this and later occurrences of MCD1 with the assigned IPv6 site-local address for "all CoRE Resource Directories". \]

 ~~~~
 Req: GET coap://[MCD1]/.well-known/core?rt=core.rd*